alexsorokoletov/VisualStudioMac.SortRemoveUsings/README.md

 ## Download
 Use Version >= 1.3 for Visual Studio 2019.
+Don't use Version 1.3 for older Visual Studio Versions.

 Download .mpack file from [Releases](https://github.com/Ruffo324/VisualStudioMac.SortRemoveUsings/releases) Then install it in Visual Studio for Mac -> Extensions.. -> Install from file